How to Become a Materials Engineer

 - A passing score on the Professional Engineering (PE) exam

 The initial Fundamentals of Engineering (FE) exam can be taken after graduation from college.
 Engineers who pass this exam are commonly called engineers in training (EITs) or engineer interns (EIs).
-After acquiring suitable work experience, EITs and EIs can take the second exam, called the Principles and Practice of Engineering.
+After meeting work experience requirements, EITs and EIs can take the second exam, called the Principles and Practice of Engineering.

 Several states require continuing education for engineers to keep their license.
 Most states recognize licensure from other states if the licensing state’s requirements meet or exceed their own requirements.

 Additional training in fields directly related to metallurgy and materials’ properties, such as corrosion or failure analysis, is available through ASM International.

 Junior materials engineers usually work under the supervision of experienced engineers.
 In large companies, new engineers may receive formal training in classrooms or seminars.
 As engineers gain knowledge and experience, they move on to more difficult projects where they have greater independence to develop designs, solve problems, and make decisions.